willymcallister/willymcallister.github.io/_articles/circuit-sandbox.md

 ### Other mobile devices

-The simulator works on a smartphone, but the display is a bit small for drawing schematics.
+The simulator works on a smart phone, but the display is a bit small for drawing schematics.
 You can pan the screen by touching down two fingers at once and dragging the window.
 You can save and load a single circuit file, the same as for a tablet.

-## Languages and translation
+## Translation

-If you would like to translate the Circuit Sandbox into other languages, it's fairly simple.
-As a model, look at the Spanish strings file named es.js compared to the original English strings, en-US.js.
-If you prepare a translation file in your favorite language, mail it to me and I will include it.
-The Circuit Sandbox has been translated into:
+If you would like to help translate the Circuit Sandbox into other languages, that would be great!
+Translate about 170 terms and short phrases in [this text file](https://github.com/willymcallister/circuit-sandbox/blob/master/js/en-US.js) from English to the new language.
+Here is an example of the translation to [Spanish](https://github.com/willymcallister/circuit-sandbox/blob/master/js/es.js).

+If you are fluent in English and another language, especially the technical terms used in the simulator, I could really use your help.
+Translate the file, test it with a modified version of this [index.html](https://github.com/willymcallister/circuit-sandbox/blob/master/index.html).
+Modify this line:

+`<script type="text/javascript" src="js/en-US.js"></script>`
+to
+`<script type="text/javascript" src="js/YOURLANG.js"></script>`

+Then compress the file and email it to me at the address in the footer.

+The Circuit Sandbox has been translated into

 * English, en-US.js
 * Spanish, es.js

 ## The circuit sandbox was created at MIT

 The Circuit Sandbox simulator was created at MIT by Professor Chris Terman in 2011, and was used by the very first massively-open-online class (MOOC), MIT 6.002x.
-It was transferred to EdX in 2012.
-I made further improvements to the simulator interface while I was at Khan Academy in 2016, and since then.
+MIT transferred Circuit Sandbox to [EdX](www.edx.org) in 2012.
+I made further improvements to the simulator interface while at Khan Academy in 2016 and since then.

-The Circuit Sandbox is *not* a version of SPICE.
-It is its own version of a circuit simulator.
+Circuit Sandbox is *not* a version of SPICE.
+It is its own interpretation of a circuit simulator.
 It includes schematic capture and a circuit simulation engine.
 The simulator is 100% Javascript and does not require installation.
-All you have to do is click on the link to the simulator.
+All you have to do is click on the link and the simulator opens, ready to run.

-The Circuit Sandbox is licensed under the MIT License and is also part of the EdX-platform.
-The simulator works in most modern browsers on Windows, Mac, and Linux machines.

 ## Other circuit simulators